weaveworks-liquidmetal/site/docs/tutorial-basics/flintlockd.md

 Flintlock is a wrapper around [Firecracker][firecracker] and [Cloud Hypervisor][cloud-h].
 In this exercise we are going to use Firecracker.
-We can install that with the same provisioning script as in the last section.
+We can install that with the same provisioning script as in the previous section.

 ```bash
 sudo ./provision.sh firecracker